-> The Kids Zone is a special kids’ interactive playground, located on the Terrace Level behind home plate.
+The Aurora Health Care® Kids Zone is a special kids’ interactive playground, located on the Terrace Level behind home plate.
 It remains open through the 8th inning.
-The Kids Zone is designed for children under 48 inches of height and age 10 and under.
-All children must wear socks and must be accompanied by a responsible adult at all times.
+The Kids Zone is designed for children under 42 inches of height.
 Other applicable rules are displayed in the Kids Zone.

-> U.S. Cellular® Power Playground
+U.S. Cellular® Power Playground

 Located on the Field Level near the right-field corner, the U.S. Cellular® Power Playground includes a batting cage, pitching cage, replica Bernie Brewer slide and clubhouse, a Race to First Base, as well as many photo opportunities.
 The U.S. Cellular® Power Playground is open from the time the American Family Field gates open until the end of the game.

 Kids & Senior Citizens Discount Days